Golf club employees as influencers: a blessing?

 6. Thank them continuously! – Creating content and being active in social media is really time-consuming.
 Therefore, thank your employees who are willing to invest their time and energy to promote your golf club voluntarily.
 E.g. by giving a hand-written thank you card, a friendly social shout out, etc.

-It is very important to do the employee brand ambassador/influencer program properly because the competition in the digital environment is increasing.
+It is crucial to execute the employee brand ambassador/influencer program effectively, as competition in the digital environment is intensifying.

-Hilton is using Lithium Social Web for social listening to find those travelers who need help.
+Hilton is utilizing Lithium Social Web for social listening to identify travelers who require assistance.
 Hilton Suggests is voluntary for Hilton employees.

-It is very good that Hilton wants to add a personal touch via their employees.
-I like also that they would like to share this way that cannot be googled.
+It is commendable that Hilton wants to add a personal touch through their employees.
+I also like that they would like to share this way that cannot be googled.